 - May work closely with computer engineers and natural scientists to solve complex computing problems.

 - Utilize superior technical writing skills to document and publish their most significant CS findings.

 - May supplement their income with [or focus solely on] CS teaching gigs across all levels of academia.

-- Not all computer scientists are coders, but those who are must be fluent in the day’s leading programming languages, such as Java, C++ and Python, and must continue learning new languages as they emerge.
+- Not all computer scientists are coders, but those who are should be fluent in the day’s leading programming languages, such as Java, C++, and Python.

 Computer Scientist Salary